rfiorentino1/Pro-Tools-Accessibility-Scripts/README.md

 #Acknowledgements:

 Flo Tools was first developed as a concept by Chi Kim and Rocco Fiorentino, in the Assistive Music Technology Lab at Berklee College of Music.
-After realizing the potential of the project, Slau Halatyn joined the team, and the group worked together to continue developing the scripts outside of the classroom.
-Many thanks to Rocco Fiorentino for his contribution to writing scripts and documentation.
-And many thanks to Slau Halatyn, who beta tested Flo Tools and gave invaluable feedback with his expert knowledge in Pro Tools.
-We’d also like to thank Chi Kim for his time, effort, and creative scripting abilities to make this project a success.
+After the initial project at Berklee was completed, Slau Halatyn joined the team, and the group worked together to continue developing the scripts outside of the classroom.
+Many thanks to Chi Kim for his countless hours of creative scripting, to Rocco Fiorentino for his scripting contributions and providing documentation.
+And to Slau Halatyn, for his invaluable feedback and expert knowledge in Pro Tools.
 We sincerely hope Flo Tools will enhance the work flow of Pro Tools users with visual impairments!

 #Note: